devleaks/followthegreens/docs/preferences.md

 USE_THRESHOLD = true
 ```

+Please note boolean value need to be exactly key word `true` or `false`, in lower case.
+All other values will be ignored and my cause the preference file not being loaded.

 # Preferences for Aircrafts

 The following preferences can be specified (and redefined) at the aircraft _class_ (`A` to `F`) or aircraft type level: